-- 1. I, \\\\\\ in consideration of the Agreement by Wright State University to provide me with training, I do hereby agree to successfully complete the training and hereby agree that in the event my employment with the Police Department ceases due to any cause other than termination of employment as defined below, during the first two (2) years of employment, I will reimburse the Wright State University Police Department for all expenses incurred in connection with my training on a pro-rated basis. - 2.
+- 1. I, in consideration of the Agreement by Wright State University to provide me with training, I do hereby agree to successfully complete the training and hereby agree that in the event my employment with the Police Department ceases due to any cause other than termination of employment as defined below, during the first two (2) years of employment, I will reimburse the Wright State University Police Department for all expenses incurred in connection with my training on a pro-rated basis. - 2.
 Definition of Termination "Termination" as used in this Agreement shall mean any discontinuance of the employee's employment initiated by Wright State University. - 3.
 Layoff In the event the employee is laid off from employment with the Wright State University Police Department, this Agreement shall become null and void. - 4.
 Pro-Rated The proration calculation shall constitute the total actual University cost for all employee-requested training for the period divided by twenty-four (24) multiplied by the difference of twenty-four (24) and the number of months the employee has worked. - 5.
 Month "Month" shall be defined by dividing the number of calendar days since the beginning of employment by thirty (30).

 An employee's signature below makes the reimbursement of training costs a condition of employment, and as such the employee agrees that this payment can be taken from the employee's last pay.
 The pro-rated payment of the reimbursement obligation shall be made before the issuance of the employee's final pay or within one (1) month from separation of employment, whichever occurs first.
-The employee agrees that in the event of a failure to make any payment required pursuant to this agreement in a timely manner, the total amount for the reimbursement obligation including any legal fees, court costs or attorney fees, or other cost of collection efforts to collect any delinquent
+The employee agrees that in the event of a failure to make any payment required pursuant to this agreement in a timely manner, the total amount for the reimbursement obligation including any legal fees, court costs or attorney fees, or other cost of collection efforts to collect any delinquent sums owing

-sums owing pursuant to this Agreement incurrence paid by the employee. rred by Wright State University, shall be
+pursuant to this Agreement incurred by Wrig employee. ht State University, shall be paid by the

-Dated the day of, , 20
+Dated the day of , 20

 Applicant's Printed Name Witness

 Applicant's Signature Witness

 Accepted and Agreed

-Wright State University

-3/2 5-14-15

-Emily Hamman Employee and Labor Relations Manager Date
+Emily Hamman Associate Vice President and Chief HR Officer 11-30-22 Date

-Fraternal Order of Police/Ohio Labor Council, In ne
+Fraternal Order of Police/Ohio Labor Council, I 1/-3 \(\delta\) Date

-Mark Sgranton Addud Date

-Staff Representative Date